 When we visited Vietnam, we devoted a day to the My Lai Memorial.
-We knew it wasn’t going to be an enjoyable day, but we felt it was necessary to go nonetheless.
+We knew it was not going to be an enjoyable day, but we felt it was necessary to go nonetheless.

-There’s so much to love and appreciate about modern Vietnamese culture, so much color and flavor, that younger travelers often don’t take time to appreciate what happened here during what is known in southeast Asia as The American War.
+There’s so much to love and appreciate about modern Vietnamese culture, so much color and flavor.
+But too often younger travelers don’t take time to appreciate what happened here during what is known in southeast Asia as The American War.

 My Lai was not one of America’s finer moments.

 This post contains affiliate links and sponsored travel.

 It was March 16, 1968 and U.S. troops were still smarting and on high alert from the Tet Offensive launched on New Year’s Day that year.
 Under the command of Lt.
 William Calley, 26 members of Charlie Company approached the village of My Lai, which they suspected of hiding Viet Cong.

 When the day ended, 504 old men, women and children were dead and the village burned to the ground.
 Women had been gang raped, infants were bayoneted.

 And it was all documented by a U.S. Army photographer.

 Heroes at the My Lai Massacre